monk1337/clicodelog/README.md

 python app.py
 ```

-Open http://localhost:5050 in your browser.
+Open http://localhost:5050 in your browser, or another port if it's busy.

 ### CLI Options